lvarayut/relay-fullstack/README.md

     │   ├── components                  - Relay containers, React components, and SCSS files used in the components │   │   └── variables.scss          - Common SCSS variables
     │   ├── routes                      - React-router-relay
-    │   │   ├── Route.js                - All routes definitions
+    │   │   ├── Route.js                - All route definitions
     │   │   └── ViewerQuery.js          - Entry node of a GraphQL query
-    │   ├── index.html                  - HTML template file used to by html-webpack-plugin
+    │   ├── index.html                  - HTML template file used by html-webpack-plugin
     │   └── index.js                    - Client entry point
     ├── server                          - All of the server side code resides in this folder │   ├── config                      - Configuration